Seravo/docs/_posts/2015-10-10-configure-ssh.md

 Warning: Permanently added '[example-site.wp-palvelu.fi]:12345' (RSA) to the list of known hosts. example-site@example-site.wp-palvelu.fi's password:

-# Now you have installed your ssh key into the server and can login to the site by:
+# After you enter your password you have installed your ssh key.
+# After this setup you can login to your instance by:
 $ ssh example-site
 ```